Ludlow Massacre: Background

 Three women, wives of striking coal miners, and their children stand outside of a tent at the Ludlow colony.

 Colliers had little opportunity to air their grievances.
-Many resided in company towns, in which all land, real estate, and amenities were owned by the mine operator, and which were expressly designed to inculcate loyalty and squelch dissent.
+Many resided in company towns, in which all land, real estate, and amenities were owned by the mine operator, and which were expressly designed to inculcate loyalty and quell dissent.
 Welfare capitalists believed that anger and unrest among the workers could be placated by raising colliers' standard of living, while subsuming it under company management.
 Company towns indeed brought tangible improvements to many colliers' lives, including larger houses, better medical care, and broader access to education.
-But owning the towns gave companies considerable control over all aspects of workers' lives, and they did not always use this power to augment public welfare.
+But owning the towns gave companies considerable control over most aspects of workers' lives, and they did not always use this power to augment public welfare.
 Historian Philip S. Foner has described company towns as "feudal domain[s], with the company acting as lord and master. ...
 The 'law' consisted of the company rules.
 Curfews were imposed.
 Company guards—brutal thugs armed with machine guns and rifles loaded with soft-point bullets—would not admit any 'suspicious' stranger into the camp and would not permit any miner to leave."
 Miners who came into conflict with the company were often summarily evicted from their homes.

 Frustrated by working conditions they found unsafe and unjust, colliers increasingly turned to unions.
 Nationwide, organized mines boasted 40% fewer fatalities than nonunion mines.
 Colorado miners repeatedly attempted to unionize after the state's first strike in 1883.
 The Western Federation of Miners organized primarily hard-rock miners in the gold and silver camps during the 1890s.

 Beginning in 1900, the United Mine Workers of America began organizing coal miners in the western states, including southern Colorado.
 The union decided to focus on the Colorado Fuel & Iron Company because of its harsh management tactics under the conservative and distant Rockefellers and other investors.
 To break or prevent strikes, the coal companies hired strike breakers, mainly from Mexico and southern and eastern Europe.
 The Colorado Fuel & Iron Company mixed immigrants of different nationalities in the mines to discourage communication that might lead to organization.